-If you have a favorite gardener in your life, but aren’t sure what to get them, this gardener’s gift guide will give you some new ideas for the perfect Christmas gift.
+If you have a gardener in your life but aren’t sure what to get them, this guide full of gift ideas for the gardener will give you some new ideas for the perfect Christmas gift.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 One of my favorite gardening gifts is a set of children’s tools.
 These are perfect for small space gardeners and people that garden in raised beds.
 You don’t usually need the reach of larger tools in small spaces.
 I was surprised at how often I use my hoe and rake from my set of tools.